Installation Guide (Legacy Products)

 Where’s the Software License?

-I don’t want my software to take away your freedom so unless otherwise stated all Libre Wave software is released under the GPLv3 license and all audio samples are released under a Creative Commons Plus license.
-The complete license document combining the GPL, Creative Commons, and CC+ license is available here.
+Unless otherwise specified, all Libre Wave software is released under the GPLv3, and all audio samples are provided under a Creative Commons Plus license.

-Why not release the samples under the GPL too?
+Why not release the samples under the GPL?

-The GPL license is intended for software and one of its requirements is that the user must have access to the software’s source code.
-Samples are audio files and don’t provide anything that is equivalent to source code, so the GPL is not really appropriate for samples.
-In addition to this the GPL requires all derivative works to be released under the same license, so providing GPL samples would require users to release their compositions under the GPL too.
+The GPL is designed for software and requires that users have access to the source code.
+Since samples are audio files without an equivalent to source code, the GPL isn’t suitable for them.
+Moreover, the GPL mandates that any derivative works must also be released under the same license, meaning that GPL-licensed samples would require users to release their compositions under the GPL, which isn’t ideal.

-I opted to use the standard Creative Commons Attribution-NonCommercial-ShareAlike license plus an additional license that grants extra permissions.
-Please contact me if you have any queries about the license terms.
+Instead, I’ve chosen to use the Creative Commons Attribution-NonCommercial-ShareAlike license along with an additional license that grants extra permissions.
+Feel free to reach out if you have any questions about the licensing terms.

 Where are my download links?